pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 __Grade: B__

 Part of this was given due to my job.
 Working at a small startup inevitably involves:

 * taking point on new challenges
 * taking ownership of aspects of a product
 * constantly improving internal processes as the team and product grow
 * understanding of scalability and performance

 Most of what I could do better here revolves around:

 * understanding priorities for a product
 * being more confident in technical product decision
 * doing more pair programming and team building
-* focus A LOT more on what innovation and skills I can bring to the table to really make the product and team shine
+* focus __much__ more on what innovation and skills I can bring to the table to really make the product and team shine

 ### 2012.4 Learn about emerging markets and ideas